scrawlon/CSS-Animation-Blocks/README.md

 </html>
 ```

-There are also _"style.css"_ and _"index.js"_ files.
+It also includes two external files, _"style.css"_ and _"index.js"_.
 That's where we'll place code to animate the _"box"_ element.

 ### CSS
 In the _"style.css"_ file, add styles to set the _"box"_ element's initial state, and create animation keyframes that can be applied with Animation Blocks.